 Transferring the debt via a balance transfer

-But low or 0% interest credit cards are hard to get if you don’t have a good credit rating.
-This means you can’t rely on balance transfers as a way to deal with your credit card debts.
+• Low or 0% interest credit cards are hard to get if you do not have a good credit rating

 Frequently asked questions